-So here I am about to start my new life.
+So, here I am about to start my new life.
 I just finished seven years of working full time while going to school to get another bachelors degree and then my masters in Occupational Therapy.
-I had survived two incredibly difficult internships, one at Bellevue Hospital in the city and United Cerebral Palsy in the Bronx.
+I had survived two incredibly difficult internships, one at Bellevue Hospital in New York City and United Cerebral Palsy in the Bronx.
 I passed the national board exam – the hardest test I’ve ever taken in my life (and longest – 4 hours).
-And I got my dream job at Children’s Specialized Hospital.
+And I accepted a position at my dream job at Children’s Specialized Hospital.
 I found a great apartment 10 minutes from the hospital.
 Everything was in place…all my ducks were in a row.

 But deep down I knew the bubble was gonna burst any minute.
 Everything was going TOO WELL!!!
 I recall even posting a status on FB…” can you truly have it all?”
 My post was commented with many, “Yes, Janice…it’s your time, you’ve worked so hard, you deserve it” …yadda, yadda….

-So, before I moved back to NJ, I decided to get all my doctor’s appointments out of the way.
-I had been putting off my follow-up mammogram from a biopsy I had done last year to check a cyst that had been bothering me in my left breast.
+So, before I moved back to New Jersey, I decided to get all my doctor’s appointments out of the way.
+I had been putting off my follow-up mammogram from a biopsy I had undergone last year to check a cyst that had been bothering me in my left breast.
 It was nothing, but it hurt when my boobs swelled up around the time of my period and just made me paranoid – as most of us women do when we feel any sort of strange lump in our breasts.